Optimal First-Order Algorithms as a Function of Inequalities: Other results

 and has the minimax optimal rate

 with respect to the inequalities

 \end{conjecture} Note that the inequalities in $\cI_{\operatorname{OBL-G_\flat}}$are handy for backtracking linesearches.

-Since Conjecture~\ref{thm::OBL-G-optimal} is just a conjecture, the following convergence rate of OBL-G$_\flat$ must be established as a standalone result.
-Again, we will modify this proof later for the proof of Theorem~\ref{thm::OBL-G-convrate2}. \begin{theorem} Assume (\hyperlink{A1}{A1}) (\hyperlink{A2}{A2}), and (\hyperlink{A4}{A4}).
+Since Conjecture~\ref{thm::OBL-G-optimal} is just a conjecture, the following convergence rate of OBL-G$_\flat$ must be established as a standalone result.\footnote{ This conjecture was recently resolved on page 7 of \citep{kim2023time}, employing the concept of H-duality.} Again, we will modify this proof later for the proof of Theorem~\ref{thm::OBL-G-convrate2}. \begin{theorem} Assume (\hyperlink{A1}{A1}) (\hyperlink{A2}{A2}), and (\hyperlink{A4}{A4}).
 OBL-G$_\flat$'s $x_k$-sequence exhibits the rate

 \end{theorem} \begin{proof} For $k=1,2\dots, N-1$, define

 and

 Then, we have $U_k \stackrel{(*)}\geq U_{k+1}$, which implies